-Reading - Word Reading EYFS KS 1 KS2 Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Phonics and Decoding Say a sound for each letter in the alphabet and at least 10 digraphs.
+Reading - Word Reading EYFS (30 - 50mths to ELGs) KS 1 KS2 30 - 50 months 40 - 60 months Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Phonics and Decoding To enjoy rhyming and rhythmic activities.
+Toshowanawareness of rhyme and alliteration.
+To recognise rhythm in spoken words.
+To continue a rhyming string.
+Tohearand say the initial sound in words.
+Tosegment the sounds in simple words and blend them together and know which letter represents some of them.
+Tolink sounds to letters, naming and sounding the letters of the alphabet.
+To use phonic knowledge to decode regular words and read them aloud accurately.
 To apply phonic knowledge and skills as the route to decode words.
 To blend sounds in unfamiliar wordsusing the GPCs that they have been taught.
 To respond speedily, giving the correctsound to graphemes for all of the 40+ phonemes.
 To read words containing taught GPCs.
 To read words containing -s, -es, -ing, -ed and -est endings.
 To read words with contractions, e.g. I'm, I'll and we'll.
 To continue to apply phonic knowledge and skills as the route to decode words until automatic decoding has become embedded and reading is fluent.
 To read accurately by blending the sounds in words that contain the graphemes taught so far, especially recognising alternative sounds for graphemes.
 To accurately read most words of two or more syllables.
 To read most words containing common suffixes.
 To use their phonic knowledgeto decode quickly and accurately (may still need support to read longer unknown words).
-To apply their growing knowledge of root words and prefixes, including in-, im-, il-, ir-, dis-, mis-, un-, re-, sub-, inter-, super-, anti- and auto- to begin to read aloud.
+To apply their growing knowledge of root words and prefixes, including in-, im-, il-, ir-, dis-, mis-, un-, re-, sub-, inter-, super-, anti-and auto-to begin to read aloud.
 To apply their growing knowledge of root words and suffixes/word endings, including-ation, -ly, -ous, -ture, -sure, -sion, -tion, -ssion and -cian, to begin to read aloud.
 To read most words fluently and attempt to decode anyunfamiliar words with increasing speed and skill.
 To apply their knowledge of root words, prefixes and suffixes/word endings to read aloud fluently.
-To read most words fluently and attempt to decode any unfamiliar words with increasingspeed and skill, recognising their meaning through contextual cues.
-To apply their growing knowledge of root words, prefixes and suffixes/ word endings, including -sion, -tion, -cial, -tial, -ant/-ance/-ancy, -ent/- ence/-ency, -able/-ably and -ible/ibly, to read aloud fluently.
-To read fluently with full knowledge of all Y5/ Y6 exception words, root words, prefixes, suffixes/word endings and to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual cues.
+To read most words fluently and attempt to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual cues.
+To apply their growing knowledge of root words, prefixes and suffixes/ word endings, including -sion, -tion, -cial, -tial, -ant/-ance/-ancy, -ent/-ence/-ency, -able/-ably and -ible/ibly, to read aloud fluently.
+To read fluently with full knowledge of all Y5/Y6 exception words, root words, prefixes, suffixes/word endings and to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual cues.